Universal-Basic-Compute/serenissima/backend/docs/activities.md

 - **Idle**: Waiting for their next scheduled activity

 Activities are managed by the `createActivities.py` script, which runs periodically to ensure citizens always have something to do.
 This system applies equally to both AI and human citizens, creating a unified simulation where all citizens follow the same daily patterns and routines.

+The `createActivities.py` script also handles the creation of `fetch_from_galley` activities.
+When a `merchant_galley` arrives (created by `createimportactivities.py`), it contains `PendingDeliveriesData` listing the resources and their original contract details. `createActivities.py` will assign idle citizens to go to these galleys, pick up the specified resources, and then subsequently create `deliver_resource_batch` activities to take these resources to their final buyer destinations.

 ### Unified Citizen Activity Model